 (For those of you familiar with guitar modes, you may notice that Lydian and Locrian modes are missing.
 The Lydian pattern is on the same fret position as Phrygian, and the Locrian pattern is at the same fret position as Ionian, which is why they’re omitted in this system.)

 You may think that this would be a good way to learn the patterns, especially as a jazz guitarist with the emphasis on modes in jazz theory – but I disagree.

 Each scale pattern essentially has all the modes in each pattern depending on what note you start on, so it’s misleading to label a shape as just a single mode like ‘Dorian’ or ‘Aeolian’’.

-A confession – this is how I actually learnt the scale patterns back in the day during my university studies in jazz guitar, but it did cause a bit of confusion when it came to soloing – the only time it has helped much is when I’m playing modal jazz tunes.
+A confession – this is how I actually learned the scale patterns back in the day during my university studies in jazz guitar, but it did cause a bit of confusion when it came to soloing – the only time it has helped much is when I’m playing modal jazz tunes.

 The CAGED system

 The CAGED system is a great way to label and remember the five patterns.
-The 5 letters – C, A, G, E, D – refer to open major chords that you learnt on the guitar as a beginner:
+The 5 letters – C, A, G, E, D – refer to open major chords that you learned on the guitar as a beginner:

 Because these chords are familiar to nearly every guitarist on the planet, they’re a great tool to help remember the scale patterns and to also remember the order of the scale patterns as you go up the neck.

 Let me show you how to use them.